-After connecting a battery, or any other wiring, wait a minimum of 30 seconds before moving the Run-Tow/Maintenance switch to the 'Run' position.
+After connecting a battery, or any other wiring, wait a minimum of 30 seconds before moving the Run-Tow/ Maintenance switch to the 'Run' position.

-The PDS vehicle is equipped with a two position switch located under the passenger side of the seat on the controller environmental cover (Ref Fig. 7 on page 4).
+The vehicle is equipped with a two position switch located under the passenger side seat (Ref Fig. 8 on page 4).

-Fig. 7 Run-Tow/Maintenance Switch
+Fig. 8 Run-Tow/Maintenance Switch